 Keep in mind that if you discover that the mold types inside your house are similar to that outdoors, this does not mean that your house is not still the sole contributor to your sinus infections.
 Mold spores found outdoors are less concentrated and are less commonly linked to sinus infections, thus, even if the mold levels indoors and outdoors are the same, it is best to remove the mold as soon as possible.

 Another common misconception is that sinus infections are not caused mold, but rather bacteria.
 If you have tested positive to fungal allergies, this means that mold in your nose can cause white blood cells to react to kill the fungus in the sinus lining.
-A pit then forms in the sinus lining, trapping mucus and blocking it from draining properly, causing a sinus infection that must be treated with antibiotics.
+A pit then forms in the sinus lining, trapping mucus and blocking it from draining properly.
+This can also cause a sinus infection that must be treated with antibiotics.
 If you are still breathing in mold and mildew, the infection is likely to return.
-Thus, removal of the mold at the source is the key to stopping the infection, not treating the bacteria that result.
+Thus, removal of the mold at the source can be the key to stopping the infection, not treating the bacteria that result.

 The first step in treating a mold-based sinus infection is getting tested to determine whether you have a mold allergy, and whether it is present if your home.
-Once you have established that mold is the root cause of your chronic sinusitis, follow the tips listed above as they apply to you, and do not forget to consult with your doctor if you start to develop more serious physical conditions as a result of exposure to mold.
+Once you have established that mold may be a of your chronic sinusitis, follow the tips listed above as they apply to you.
+Don’t forget to consult with your doctor if you start to develop more serious physical conditions as a result of exposure to mold.

 Learn more about New York City's double board certified Sinus and Nasal Surgery Expert.

 Filter through patient reviews of Dr. Bennett from all around the web